Malayan Communist Party: Growth

-World War II
+World War II and its aftermath

 On 8 December 1941, the Empire of Japan invaded Malaya.
-The British colonial authorities now accepted the MCP's standing offer of military co-operation.
+The British colonial authorities now accepted the MCP’s standing offer of military cooperation.
 On 15 December, all left-wing political prisoners were released.

-From 20 December the British military began to train party members in guerrilla warfare at the hastily established 101st Special Training School (101st STS) in Singapore.
-About 165 MCP members were trained before the British defences collapsed.
-These fighters, scantily armed and equipped by the hard-pressed British, hurriedly dispersed and attempted to harass the occupying army.
+Beginning 20 December, the British military trained selected MCP members in guerrilla warfare at the 101st Special Training School (101st STS) in Singapore.
+Roughly 165 cadres were trained before the fall of Singapore, after which they dispersed and began resistance operations.